rpuntaie/blog/haskell.rst

   f 2
   f 0 -- Exception: ... : Non-exhaustive patterns in function f

 Variables are more fundamental than functions, because you need to have choice first.
 The function maps this choice, the independent variable(s), to the target variable.

-The function does not completely defining the target variable, if not `surjective`_.
+The function does not completely define the target variable, if not `surjective`_.
 If not surjective the target variable might arise from more functions.
 The target variable would thus motivate a variable of functions towards it.